apify/apify-docs/docs/index.md

 ---
 title: Home
 description: Overview of the Apify platform's documentation.
-Discover Apify actors, Schedules, Storage, Proxy and API.
+Make your first steps in web scraping and automating processes or dive deep into technical reference.
 menuWeight: 1
 paths:
     - index